1999 Baltimore Orioles–Cuba national baseball team exhibition series: Aftermath

-Rigoberto Herrera, a retired Cuba national team member, accompanied the Cuba delegation, defected to the United States during the visit.
+Rigoberto Herrera, a retired Cuba national team member who accompanied the Cuba delegation, defected to the United States during the visit.
 Six retired players overslept the day after the game in Baltimore and missed their flight back to Cuba, but no other members of the delegation defected.

 To discourage defections during the exhibition in Baltimore, Cuba maintained strict security around their young players, not allowing sports agents to speak with them.
 Though no active Cuba players defected during the trip to Baltimore, members of the Cuba national team did defect in the years following the series.
 Andy Morales defected in 2000.
 Contreras, who was considered Cuba's best pitcher, gained international fame after the series and defected from Cuba in 2002.
 Nelson Díaz, a Cuban umpire who officiated the game in Baltimore, defected from Cuba to the United States in 2009.

 MLB and the Major League Umpires Association engaged in a dispute regarding the amount of pay owed to umpires for officiating the game that took place in Baltimore.
 This was one factor that led to the mass resignation of MLB umpires that took place on September 2, 1999.

 In 2000, Syd Thrift, the Orioles' general manager, told The Washington Times that the team had a practice of not signing players who had defected from Cuba, which he attributed to Angelos' desire to avoid doing "anything that could be interpreted as being disrespectful or ... encouraging players to defect".
 Investigations by Major League Baseball and the United States Department of Justice did not find evidence that the absence of Cuban players on the Orioles' roster or in its minor league system was due to discrimination.

 The Cuba national team next played in the United States during the 2006 World Baseball Classic (WBC).
 President George W. Bush attempted to prevent the Cuba team from participating in the tournament, but other nations promised to withdraw if Cuba was barred.
 The next American team to travel to Cuba was the Tampa Bay Rays, which played an exhibition against the Cuba national team in March 2016.